jsafrane/scratch/AWS CSI.md

 There should be a way how to run the CSI driver (=container) in "node mode" only.
 Such driver would then respond only to node service RPCs and it would not have any credentials to AWS (or very limited credentials, e.g. only to Describe things).
 Paranoid people would deploy CSI driver in "node only" mode on all nodes where Kubernetes runs user containers.

+# High level overview of CSI calls

+TODO: update with CSI 0.3.0.

 ## Identity Service RPC

 ### GetPluginInfo